 Cost: £245 + VAT

-Skills Training Group fault-finding course is designed for installers or new students coming into the heating industry, who have little or no knowledge of boiler fault finding and want to improve or enhance their skills and practice in a comfortable welcoming, environment where all questions are welcome.
+Skills Training Group fault-finding course is designed for heating engineers, who have little or no knowledge of boiler fault finding and want to improve or enhance their skills and practice in a comfortable and welcoming environment.

 DAY 1 – FAULT FINDING